Josef Bican: Style of play

-After a game for Rapid Vienna against Austria Vienna, an author in the Austrian newspaper Montagblatt, wrote; “Bican is not the conductor with a great concept.
-His game is excessive, his assists are difficult to achieve due to their unsaved accuracy.
+After a game for Rapid Vienna against Austria Vienna, an author in the Austrian newspaper Montagblatt, wrote: "Bican is not the conductor with a great concept.
+His game is excessive, his assists are difficult to achieve due to their unsaved accuracy."

 After an Admira Vienna game against Red Star Vienna, in 1936, an author in the Austrian newspaper Montagblatt, wrote: "The most mentioned player on the field was undeniably Bican, not only because of his transfer issues, but also for his truly remarkable performances.
 His dribbling, fine ball control, and deceiving his opponents were a real feast for the eyes of the spectators.
 After all, this time Bican was also his team's most successful player, scoring three goals."

-Recalling Bican, his former Slavia team-mate Jan Andrejkovič said; "Pepi was a player with all the qualities of a star.
-Excellent technique with left or right foot, outstanding headers, perfect positional play, precise passing and, above all, an incredible goalscorer".
+Recalling Bican, his former Slavia team-mate Ján Andrejkovič said: "Pepi was a player with all the qualities of a star.
+Excellent technique with left or right foot, outstanding headers, perfect positional play, precise passing and, above all, an incredible goalscorer."

+In 1940, a journalist for Slavia Prague wrote, "Bican is undeniably one of our best footballers.
+We can boldly say that he is one of the best centre forwards in Europe.
+What he lacks, in perhaps hardness, he makes up for in his unique ball technique.
+During his time in Prague, Bican has proven to be world class many times."